justamitsaha/springTutorial/springJdbcTemplate/README.md

             <artifactId>h2</artifactId>
             <scope>test</scope>
         </dependency>
+    2>
-    2> If the app is already running on H2 don't keep H2 again in test 3> H2 DB details will be picked from application.properties under test/resources directory 4> Schema will be loaded from test.schema.sql under test/resources directory 5> It will run even if the application is running or stopped and test with H2
+    3> If the app is already running on H2 don't keep H2 again in test 4> H2 DB details will be picked from application.properties under test/resources directory 5> Schema will be loaded from test.schema.sql under test/resources directory 6> It will run even if the application is running or stopped and test with H2

 Run tests with actual Database making inserts

-    1>
+    1> Keep actual DB not H2
+    2> Remove H2 from dependecny
+    3> Keep below annotations in test class
+    @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)
+    public class ProfileRepositoryIntegrationTest